 Relevant for: GUI tests and scripted GUI components

-When working with tests, the data table is saved with your test by default as an .xls or .xlsx file.
-By default, UFT uses the entered values for the test's data table when running the test.
+When working with tests, the data table is saved with your test by default as an .xls or .xlsx file (or sometimes both).
+By default, UFT One uses the entered values for the test's data table when running the test.